Restaurateurs Sans

 During my assignment, I have undertaken several important tasks and projects, including the following:

-• Established and operated a laboratory for examining artworks, selecting appropriate instruments and methods for characterizing the artworks, and ensuring that instrument parameters conform to conservation standards for sampling, with no or only minor samples taken from the artworks.
-Examples of the techniques employed in the laboratory include technical photography, non-destructive micro-X-ray fluorescence spectroscopy, non-destructive FTIR spectroscopy, digital light microscopy, X-ray radiography, and tomography (CT-Scan).
+• Established and operated a laboratory for examining artworks, selecting appropriate instruments and methods for characterizing the artworks, and ensuring that instrument parameters conform to conservation standards for sampling, with minimal or no samples taken from the artworks.
+Techniques employed included technical photography (TP), non-destructive micro-X-ray fluorescence spectroscopy (XRF), non-destructive Fourier Transform Infrared (FTIR) spectroscopy, digital light microscopy, X-radiography (X-RAY), and computed tomography (CT scan).

-• Managed and participated in the analysis of the artwork as follows:
+• Managed and participated in the analysis of artworks from collections such as:

-• Collection of Jim Thompson House Museum, including traditional Thai paintings on canvas, sculptures, and artifacts made of wood, stone, ceramic, and metal.
+• Collection of Jim Thompson House Museum, including traditional Thai paintings on canvas, paper, and wood panel, sculptures, and artifacts made of wood, stone, ceramic, and metal.

 • Collection of international auction houses, including classical and contemporary paintings on canvas, panels, paper, and sculptures.

-• Collection of local and international private collectors, including various types of atrworks such as wood and metal sculptures from the 12th to 18th centuries, Japanese wooden statues from the 12th century, Tibetan illumination and thangkas from the 16th to 18th centuries, and paintings of Thai old maters and nationsal artists from the 20th century.
+• Collection of local and international private collectors, including various types of atrworks such as wood and metal sculptures from the 12th to 18th centuries, Japanese wooden statues from the 12th century, Tibetan illumination and thangkas from the 16th to 18th centuries, painting from the 15th century, and paintings of numerous Thai old maters and national artists from the 20th century.

 science and art, inspired and connected